Democracy Day: Electoral Hub calls for transparent, democratic governance

 By.
 Chimezie Godfrey

-In commemoration of Nigeria’s Democracy Day, the Initiative for Research, Innovation and Advocacy in Development (IRIAD), and the Electoral Hub have called for credible, transparent, and democratic governance that foster active participation of the citizens.
+In commemoration of Nigeria’s Democracy Day, the Initiative for Research, Innovation and Advocacy in Development (IRIAD), and the Electoral Hub calls for transparent, democratic governance that foster active participation of the citizens.

 The Director, IRIAD-The Electoral Hub, Princess Hamman-Obels who appreciated the fact that country is witnessing two decades of uninterrupted democracy, called for transparent and inclusive governance the women, youths and people with disability would be holding leadership positions.